Liquid Information Flow Control: Overview

+This system clearly has no solution; in particular, unfolding the rules (\ref{eq:rule1})--(\ref{eq:rule2}) gives the strongest assignment $I\mapsto \upsilon = \T{client}$, but this assignment does not validate the query (\ref{eq:query}).
+Our insight is that each such invalid query corresponds to an atomic input action whose input label is too high for the output action it is flowing to.
+Using this insight, the \toolname type checker can identify all leaky input actions at the same time, with just a little extra bookkeeping---namely, tracking which term generated which CHC.
+In this example, the query (\ref{eq:query}) is generated by \T{getDecision ds p}, so this is the action we need to guard.

+\custompar{Inferring the expected type.} From the same CHCs we can infer not only the offending term, but also the highest input label a replacement term can have for the program to type-check.
+We obtain this label from the strongest assignment computed from the rule clauses.
+In our example, the strongest assignment has $I\mapsto \upsilon = \T{client}$, hence replacing \T{getDecision ds p} with \emph{any term} of type \ti{\T{Decision}}{\T{_u = client}} would fix the leak.
+We refer to this type as the \emph{expected type} of the patch.

-Even though \emph{any} solution is secure, not all solutions are equally desirable: for example, we wouldn't want the patch to return \T{Accept} unconditionally.
-Intuitively, a desirable solution returns the original value whenever allowed, and otherwise replaces it with a reasonable redacted value. \toolname achieves this through a combination of two measures.
-First, instead of synthesizing a single term of type $\tagged{\T{Status}}^{\pi}$, it generates a set of candidate \emph{branches} (by enumerating all branch-free terms of this type up to a fixed size).
-Second, \toolname gives the programmer control over the set of possible redacted values by generating the branches in a restricted environment, which only contains the original term and the components explicitly designated by the programmer as \emph{redaction functions} (see \autoref{code:edas-policy} for an example).
+\custompar{Synthesizing the patch.} Even though \emph{any} term of the expected type is secure, not all solutions are equally desirable: for example, we wouldn't want the patch to return \T{Accept} unconditionally.
+Intuitively, a desirable solution returns the original value whenever it is safe, and otherwise replaces it with a reasonable redacted value. \toolname achieves this through a combination of two measures.
+First, instead of synthesizing a single term of type \ti{\T{Decision}}{\T{_u = client}}, it generates a set of candidate \emph{branches} (by enumerating all branch-free terms of this type up to a fixed size).
+Second, \toolname gives the programmer control over the space of possible redacted values by generating the branches in a restricted environment, which only contains the original term and explicitly designated \emph{redaction functions}.
+When defining a new datatype, the programmer is expected to designate one or more constructors (or functions) of this type as redactions (\autoref{code:edas-policies} shows an example for type \T{Decision}).
 As a result, our running example generates only two branches: